Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Introduction

 In addition, we combine these results with state-of-art upper bounds on optimality.
 For MaxCut, upper bounds on the cut fraction in the asymptotic limit for $d$-regular graphs have been determined in Refs.~\cite{Dembo2015,CojaOghlan2020}.
 For MIS, upper bounds on the independence ratio in the asymptotic limit for $d$-regular graphs have been determined in Refs.~\cite{McKay1987,Balogh2017}.
 Taking into account these findings yields higher performance guarantees for QAOA in the asymptotic limit than previously assumed, and changes insights on the qualitative behaviour in the large $d$ regime.
 This is mainly relevant for MaxCut: for instance in Ref.~\cite{Wurtz2021} it is observed that asymptotic tree QAOA outperforms the GW guarantee at $p\geq 11$.
 However, by combining the QAOA performance with state-of-the-art bounds on optimality, it can be realized that this actually already happens when $p\geq 4$ for $N\rightarrow \infty$.
 This observation is only true in the large $N$ limit, but however gives hope that an effective quantum utility regime can be reached in the near term for this problem, with a local quantum algorithm.

-Combining the better bounds with the extended method of the recursive formula, we are in the end able to show that the manifestly different problem hardness of MaxCut and MIS for larger graph regularities results in a performance difference of QAOA.
-While for MaxCut the approximation ratios achieved by fixed-$p$ QAOA are increasing with $d$, they are decreasing for MIS.
-This reflects the finding that the MIS problem has an OGP regime for large $d$~\cite{Gamarnik2013}.
-Despite these findings, there is still hope that with a quantum algorithm breaking locality, i.e. for QAOA with $p > O(\log(N))$, good performances (potentially even inside the OGP regime) can still be achieved in polynomial-time on a quantum computer.
-In addition, there is also future hope that hybrid approaches can provide such good performances in overall polynomial time~\cite{Bravyi2019,Bae2022,Patel2022,Wagner2023,Dupont2023a,Dupont2023,Finzgar2023}.
+Combining the better bounds with the extended method of the recursive formula, we are in the end able to show a manifestly different behavior of QAOA in solving the MaxCut and MIS problems for increasing graph degrees.
+The MIS problem has an OGP regime in the large $d$ limit~\cite{Gamarnik2013}, but such regime is not proven for finite $d$.
+However, for this problem we observe a decreasing QAOA performance with increasing $d$.
+On the other hand for MaxCut, we do not observe such a decreasing performance.
+Despite these findings, there is still hope for MIS that with a quantum algorithm breaking locality, i.e. for QAOA with $p \in \Omega(\log(N))$, near-optimal performances can still be achieved in polynomial-time on a quantum computer.
+On the other hand, the performance of QAOA with $p \in O(\log(N))$ appears limited as classical algorithms are provably optimal up to the OGP bound~\cite{Chen2023}.
+However, there is also future hope that hybrid approaches can provide near-optimal performances in overall polynomial time~\cite{Bravyi2019,Bae2022,Patel2022,Wagner2023,Dupont2023a,Dupont2023,Finzgar2023}.

-Our paper is organized as follows: In Sec.~\ref{sec:QAOA}, we introduce the QAOA algorithm and discuss its $N\rightarrow \infty$ limit for regular graphs, the `tree QAOA'.
+Our paper is organized as follows: In Sec.~\ref{sec:QAOA}, we introduce the QAOA algorithm and discuss its $N\rightarrow \infty$ limit for regular graphs which is called `tree QAOA'.
 In Sec.~\ref{sec:model}, we discuss the MaxCut and MIS problems and show how they can be unified as Ising models.
 Here, we also define the performance metrics that we will measure on the QAOA ansatz state in order to get the expected solution quality of the sampled solutions.
 In Sec.~\ref{sec:OGP}, we briefly review the concept of Overlap Gap Property and local algorithms, and provide a short overview about the different hardness regimes of the two problems, and the implications for QAOA.
 In Sec.~\ref{sec:results}, we present and discuss our results.
-The main result of our paper is shown in Fig.~\ref{fig:fixed_h_performance}, where the asymptotic performances of QAOA for both problems are summarized for many different regularities.
+The main result of our paper is shown in Fig.~\ref{fig:fixed_h_performance}, where the asymptotic performances of QAOA for both problems are summarized for many different graph degrees.
 We conclude in Sec.~\ref{sec:concl}, and provide the full tree calculations in Appendix~\ref{sec:tree_calc}.